6 Types of home improvement loans: Which is best for you?

-A home equity loan may be the best way to finance your home improvements if a) you have plenty of home equity to tap, and b) you need funds for a big, one-time project.
+A home equity loan may be the best way to finance your home improvements if:

 A home equity loan “is dispersed as a single payment upfront.
 It’s similar to a second mortgage,” says Bruce Ailion, Realtor and real estate attorney.